carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 ~~~
 {: .code}

-After the environment has been activated a label is shown before the `$` sign.
+After the environment has been activated, a label is shown before the `$` sign.
 ~~~
 (metagenomics) $
 ~~~
 {: .output}

-Now if we call megahit at the command line it wont be any error,
+Now if we call MEGAHIT at the command line it wont be any error,
 instead a long help will be displayed at our screen.
 ~~~
 megahit